peteroupc/html3dutil/doc/H3DU.Math.md

 vector with the result.
 * [vec3subInPlace](#H3DU.Math.vec3subInPlace)<br>Subtracts the second vector from the first vector and stores the result in the first vector.
-* [vec3toWindowPoint](#H3DU.Math.vec3toWindowPoint)<br>Transforms the 3D point specified in this 3-element vector to its X
+* [vec3toWindowPoint](#H3DU.Math.vec3toWindowPoint)<br>Transforms the 3D point specified in this 3-element vector to its
+<i>window coordinates</i>
-and Y <i>window coordinates</i>, and its projected Z coordinate, using the given transformation matrix and viewport width and height.
+using the given transformation matrix and viewport rectangle.
 * [vec3triple](#H3DU.Math.vec3triple)<br>Finds the scalar triple product of three vectors (A, B, and C).
 * [vec4abs](#H3DU.Math.vec4abs)<br>Returns a new 4-element
 vector with the absolute value of each of its components.